 No matter who you are, dependence on medications and other substances can become a severe problem.
 Drugs and alcohol come in many forms, and many good people wind up dependent on them for many reasons.
 Some reasons might be purely medical, while others might be more recreational in intent.
 The result is the same – physical dependence of full-on addiction and a loss of control on your life.
-Red Oak Recovery® provides addiction treatment North Carolina families can rely on to help loved ones struggling with drug and alcohol abuse.
+Red Oak Recovery provides addiction treatment North Carolina families can rely on to help loved ones struggling with drug and alcohol use.

 Physical Dependence Explained

-Many people mistakenly think the time to get help for drug or alcohol abuse is when apparent signs of addiction appear.
+Many people mistakenly think the time to get help for drug or alcohol use is when apparent signs of addiction appear.
 Long before full-blown addiction comes physical dependence, which happens when your brain adapts to a drug.
 As it changes, you need more to accomplish the same effect.
 Your body will experience withdrawal symptoms when you go without the drug, but not to the extent it would with addiction.
 You still manage your daily life, but you likely will experience more significant irritability, a lack of sleep, and have trouble concentrating.

 Physical dependence generally is manageable.
 Those at that point of drug and alcohol use function normally in their daily lives.
 Physical dependence reveals itself in two ways:

 - Increased tolerance

 Even when taking drugs as prescribed, dependence is a common side effect, especially with opioids and other addictive medications.
 A naturally occurring rise in tolerance leads to higher dosage amounts, which leads to physical dependence and signs of withdrawal when not medicated.
 The most apparent withdrawal symptoms are nausea and vomiting.

 Physical dependence treatment in North Carolina is much more successful than for addiction.
 Patients can undergo decreasing dosages of medications.
 Some alternative medicines also can help with reducing dependency until it no longer exists.